didaquis/boilerplate-backend-node-graphql-mongodb/README.md

 You can collaborate in multiple ways, of course.
 I recommend you check the **Roadmap** section of this documentation, but let me give you some ideas:
 * Help me with this documentation.
 If you think something it's not clear, open an issue and talk to me!
 * Share this project, mark it as a favorite (⭐️) or make some suggestions
+* Develop other frontends that can connect to this backend

 ### Roadmap
 Some ideas that I would like to implement: